As we all know, if you’re washing a decent volume of cars, it’s not a matter of IF tunnel collisions will happen, it’s a matter of WHEN.

 Every incident is recorded so you can review the video to pinpoint problem areas in the tunnel.
 One operator found that the conveyor’s trap door had separated a little, causing tires to slip in and cause legitimate good stops because of cars hopping rollers.
 Maintenance fixed the issue, eliminating that source of downtime.

 Perhaps the biggest advantage of NoPileups, however, is the impact on production.
-Car washes often put more space in between cars to mitigate the collision risk, reducing the number of cars they can wash per day.
-NoPileups eliminates the need for that extra spacing, allowing you to load cars closer and increase revenue.
+Car washes often put excess space in between cars to mitigate the collision risk, reducing the number of cars they can wash per day.
+NoPileups eliminates that need, allowing you to wash more cars.

 Don’t Take the Risk

 With anti-collision solutions, you no longer have to blindly accept the risk of in-tunnel collisions.
 NoPileups, in particular, can help you avoid accidents and improve the productivity of your entire tunnel at the same time.